wbollock/CCIAutoEmail/README.md

 This program will send an email via ssmtp from the config setup at /etc/ssmtp/ssmtp.conf.

-Then, it uses "at" to send a reminder email X days later
+Then, it uses "at" to send a reminder email X days later.

 Prequisites: at, ssmtp